lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 ## pk-CompositeKEM

-The following ASN.1 Information Object Class is a template to be used in defining all composite KEM public key types.
+The following ASN.1 Information Object Class is a template to be used in defining all Composite ML-KEM public key types.

 ~~~ ASN.1
 pk-CompositeKEM {